open-telemetry/opentelemetry-specification/specification/api-propagators.md

 ## Overview

-Propagators leverage the `Context` to inject and extract data for each cross-cutting concern, such as traces and metrics.
+Propagators leverage the `Context` to inject and extract data for each cross-cutting concern, such as traces and correlation context.

 The Propagators API currently consists of one format: